-Some areas, such as Health and Safety, are a specialist area of safeguarding and our Director of Finance and Operations (DFO) takes the lead on these.
+Some areas, such as Health and Safety, are a specialist area of safeguarding and the DSL is also Operations Director so takes the lead on these too.

 Safeguarding processes are intended to put in place measures that minimise harm to children.
 There will be situations where gaps or deficiencies in the policies and processes we have in place will be highlighted.
 In these situations a review will be carried out in order to identify learning and inform the policy, practice and culture of the school.